 Finally, remind your pregnant patients that weight gain is expected and normal.
 Even though it might cause stress, gaining a bit of weight is good for the baby, since it will ensure they have a safe and healthy environment to grow.

-Prompt Her to Exercise
+Encourage Her to Exercise

 Stress is a natural response to pregnancy, and unfortunately, this can often lead to bouts of depression and anxiety for the mother.
 Fortunately, exercise has been proven as one of the most consistent ways to reduce all of these negative emotions.
 It releases dopamine and endorphins, which encourage a positive feeling throughout the body.